kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Added lightsaber upgrade after Palace, replacing Nextor with Pontite.
 - Updated dialog for endgame Atris Fight (saves 35 seconds).

-### v2.0 (Feburary 2021)
+### v2.0 (February 2021)
 - Massive reroute from 30's initial route to incorporate more consistent equipment strategies.
 - No longer relies on RNG shops on Telos/Dantooine, incorporate Geeda/Oondar's shop on Nar Shaddaa
 - Alignment Reroute to get a total of 50 alignment points to spawn Visas, rather than 75 alignment to spawn Visas
 - Used ChaosDrifter's calculator to analyze combat data to swap from Flurry build to Master Critical Strike build
 - Now takes the DS option on Dantooine to skip a large combat segment.
 - Changed taken characters on Freedon Nadd for better consistency.
-- Skip grinding encounters on Dxun to only kill the neccessary enemies.
+- Skip grinding encounters on Dxun to only kill the necessary enemies.
 - Skip killing the thug group on Nar Shaddaa in exchange for the Geeda/Oondar sidequests.

 ### v1.0